Morse-Module/Morse-Module/docs/CONTRIBUTING.md

 ## Adding Application Support

-If you would like to see support for an application added to SOC, you can either:
+If you would like to see support for an application added to Morse, you can either:

 - Open an issue using the 'Application Request' issue template.
 - Add application support yourself and open a pull request.